adamlenart/dammit-turnip/README.md

 ## FAQ

 ### How do I know the RGBA components of the color?
 RGBA stands for Red-Green-Blue-Alpha.
-To identify the values of the respective color channels, you could use a [color picker](https://imagecolorpicker.com/) and set the alpha to 0 (transparent) to 255 (solid) color.
+To identify the values of the respective color channels, you could use a [color picker](https://imagecolorpicker.com/) and set the alpha from 0 (transparent) to 255 (solid) color.